These Women Cannabis Farmers Are Growing Your Favorite Weed

 It depends on what time of year you are pulling your typical day from.
 In February through March, you could start your day with some coffee and then head out to open the greenhouse and check on your baby seedlings.
 You would then be spending a few hours in the greenhouse getting things watered and tending to whatever else needs tending to.
 Then you might head to the outdoor garden for some weeding of your garden beds—moving or shoveling some soil around and getting things re-mulched and ready for planting.
 You might then head inside for some lunch and some compliance calls to the county or other regulatory agencies to schedule a meeting or an inspection.

-After lunch, it's back outside (depending on the weather that is) for more garden work, then it's dinner and correspondence and emails or reading up on the newest version of the county’s ordinance.
+After lunch, it's back outside (depending on the weather) for more garden work, then it's dinner and correspondence and emails or reading up on the newest version of the county’s ordinance.

 After harvest, it's processing time.